Specimens should be sent to the following address:

 Protection of the client’s confidentiality and proprietary rights is an accreditation requirement as well as legal concern.

 Several infectious or contagious diseases are considered reportable and/or quarantinable under current regulations.
 As required by law, these diseases are reported to the responsible state or federal agencies.
 If you are uncertain about the reporting status of a disease, please contact the office of the State Veterinarian.
-Notifiable diseases include any livestock or poultry disease designated as a ‘Foreign Animal Disease’ by the United States Department of Agriculture, Animal and Plant Health Inspection Services, Veterinary Services (USDA, APHIS, VS) and also the following:
+Notifiable diseases include any livestock or poultry disease designated as a ‘Foreign Animal Disease’ by the United States Department of Agriculture, Animal and Plant Health Inspection Services, Veterinary Services (USDA, APHIS, VS).
+A complete list can be found here: